microsoft/service-fabric/release_notes/Service_Fabric_ReleaseNotes_91CU2.md

 |Service Fabric PowerShell and CLI | AzureRM PowerShell Module  <br> SFCTL |  0.3.15  <br> 11.0.1 |

 ## Key Announcements
-Service Fabric version 9.1CU2 introduces programming model support for .NET 7.0.
+* Service Fabric version 9.1CU2 introduces programming model support for .NET 7.0.
 Service Fabric applications running on .NET 6.0 can now be upgraded to .NET 7.0.
 Note: Please install the .Net 7 runtime version greater than 7.0.2 which contains fix for binary-deserialization of float/doubles in DataContractSerializer.
 For details see: [Binary-deserialization of float/doubles fix](https://github.com/dotnet/runtime/pull/80321)
+* Azure Service Fabric introduced a policy which will validate that the minimum virtual machine count configuration meets the durability requirements for "Silver" and "Gold."
+This has been a [documented requirement](https://learn.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-capacity#durability-characteristics-of-the-cluster) to ensure reliable and safe infrastructure updates can occur for production workloads.
+Per this policy, Service Fabric Resource Provider node types with virtual machine scale set "Silver" or "Gold" durability tiers should always have at least 5 virtual machines.
+Any configuration with less than 5 virtual machines leads to various reliability issues while performing infrastructure updates (such as AutoOSUpgrades, scale out/in, platform updates, etc.) and can lead to availability or data loss.
+Update all of your existing/new deployments to have at least 5 virtual machine instances when the virtual machine scale set durability tier is "Silver" or "Gold."
+We have blocked operations for new cluster creation of "Silver" and "Gold" durability tier virtual machine scale sets when the target instance count is less than 5 starting February 2023.
+For more updates or information on this policy and upcoming virtual machine scale set validations, refer to our [documentation](https://github.com/Azure/Service-Fabric-Troubleshooting-Guides/blob/master/Deployment/SFRP-VMSS-Validations.md).

 ## Service Fabric Feature and Bug Fixes
 This release includes quality improvements only and does not contain bug fixes to specific issue.